 Farming 60+ stat armor

-Of all the sources of high stat armor in the game, Iron Banner is the most reliable.
+Of all the sources of high stat armor in the game, Iron Banner is one of the most reliable.

-Looking at all the Iron Banner armor I have accumulated this past year, many had 62+ base stats.
+Looking at all the Iron Banner armor pieces I have accumulated this past year, many had 62+ base stats.
 That may not sound like a lot but it’s still better than most of the armor you’ll find elsewhere.
 More importantly, armor pieces with more than 62+ base stat points are quite common.
 This is all but one example: